bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4.5 =
+Plugin optimization is done.
+We updated all functionality for wordpress 4.1.1.

 = V1.4.4 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.1.